Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Adding external file servers

-- Connecting to the cloud
+- Connecting to cloud infrastructure

 - Monitoring with beacons